margo/specification/system-design/specification/identity/wfm-identity-profile.md

 ## Identity Terminology

 **WFM Identity (`wfm-id`)** is the identity of a WFM within its Trust Domain, expressed as a SPIFFE URI of the form `spiffe://<trust-domain>/margo/wfm/<wfm-id>` and represented by an X.509-SVID.
 It anchors the namespace under which WFM Client identities are issued.
-The `wfm-id` segment:

-- MUST be unique within the Trust Domain;
-- MUST consist only of [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) unreserved characters;
-- SHOULD be assigned by the operator deploying the WFM into the Trust Domain, not unilaterally by the WFM vendor, so that operators can prevent namespace collisions in multi-vendor deployments; and
-- MUST be stable for the life of the WFM identity it names.
-Rebinding a `wfm-id` to a different WFM identity is not defined by this profile and MUST NOT be performed silently; replacement requires a new `wfm-id`.

-An operator MAY assign one shared `wfm-id` across several WFM instances to present a single logical identity, or distinct `wfm-id`s for each instance for finer-grained lifecycle management.

 **WFM Client Identity (`wfm-client-id`)** is the stable, verifiable identity of a WFM Client relationship within a Trust Domain, expressed as a SPIFFE URI of the form `spiffe://<trust-domain>/margo/wfm/<wfm-id>/client/<wfm-client-id>` and represented by an X.509-SVID.
-The `wfm-client-id` segment:

-- MUST be stable for the lifetime of the relationship;
-- MUST be unique within the issuing WFM's namespace; and
-- MUST consist only of [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) unreserved characters.

 ## Identity Model